thomasvanholder/rails-karma/src/_posts/2021-01-27-smooth-scroll-stimulus.md

 </div>
 {% endhighlight %}

-Note that the code snippet above is a simplied, without Tailwind classes, in order to keep clean view.
+Note that the code snippet above is a simplified, without Tailwind classes, in order to keep clean view.

 That’s it, Smooth Scrolling is now functional!